With the summer heat at its peak, you may need to increase cooling measures in your home. For best results, look no further than a whole house fan.

 Additionally, whole house fans are impressively energy-efficient.
 They use a lower amount of power than the average air conditioner.

 Whole house fans work quickly to circulate a refreshing breeze around your home.
 They draw cooling air through open windows and push warm air out.
 So, even if you don’t have an air conditioning system, a whole-house fan can provide a cooling indoor breeze.

 Just like all things, there are downsides.
 Firstly, a whole house fan may not work correctly in some climates.

 Secondly, if you are pollen-filled, very hot, or dusty, this machinery may bring these elements straight into your home.

 And finally, some models may emit a low hum as they operate.
 Luckily, the disadvantages of a noisier model can usually be remedied by installing the fan away from living areas.

 A Good Bet

-With proper research and installation, you’re sure to find a whole house fan that works for your home.
-If you have any additional questions or are ready to take the leap, contact us at Ameriside.
+You can find a whole-house fan that works for your home with proper research and installation.
+If you have any additional questions or are ready to leap, contact us at Ameriside.
 Our experienced technicians can install a whole house fan system quickly and efficiently.
 Your comfort is our priority.
 Contact us today at (800) 599-8124.